akrabi/GETIOM/README.md

 ## Dashboard

-A dashboard for monitoring applications using Hystrix is available in the [hystrix-dashboard](https://github.com/Netflix/Hystrix/tree/master/hystrix-dashboard) module.
+A dashboard for anazlyzing the clusters and trends will appear in the last step of the flow.

-More information can be found on the [Dashboard Wiki](https://github.com/Netflix/Hystrix/wiki/Dashboard).
+More information can be found on the [ Wiki](https://github.com/akrabi/GETIOM/wiki).

 <img src="https://raw.github.com/wiki/Netflix/Hystrix/images/hystrix-dashboard-single-row.png">